Poland 2050: History

+Founding

 The first indication that Szymon Hołownia planned to establish a social movement appeared in February 2020, when he led a campaign for the 2020 presidential election.
 Hołownia officially announced the formation of a new movement on 30 June 2020, two days after the first round of elections, in which he was placed 3rd with a result of less than 14% of votes.
 The organisation was registered on 24 August 2020, and five days later it was officially introduced.
 According to Szymon Hołownia, 20,000 people joined the movement.

 On 29 September 2020, Szymon Hołownia announced the creation of a political party associated with the movement, led by Michał Kobosko, whose registration (under the name "Poland 2050 by Szymon Hołownia") was filed with the District Court in Warsaw on 3 November 2020.

 In November 2020, the party gained its first MP in the Sejm: Hanna Gill-Piątek from the Spring party.
 By the end of the year, the party got between 10 and 20 percent in opinion polls, which made it the third most popular party in Poland.
 By the end of the year, Gill-Piątek and Jacek Kozlowski became the party's Deputy Chair.

 On 8 January 2021, the party gained another representative in the Sejm (Joanna Mucha) and its first Senator (Jacek Bury).
-Both these members initially were members of Civic Platform, which was main party of the Civic Coalition.
-On the same day, members of the Elk City Council and the Elk Poviat Council, including its chair Andrzej Wiszowaty, who were members of the local party Dobto Wspólne created the Poland 2020 Local Councillors club.
+Both these members initially were members of Civic Platform, which was the main party of the Civic Coalition.
+On the same day, members of the Elk City Council and the Elk Poviat Council, including its chair Andrzej Wiszowaty, who were members of the local party Dobro Wspólne created the Poland 2020 Local Councillors club.

 In February 2021, yet another member of the Civic Coalition (Paulina Hennig-Kloska of the Modern party) joined ranks of Poland 2050 in the Sejm.
 This allowed the movement to create its own Sejm circle.
-In March, another MP joined the party, an Independent politician and a famous journalist Tomasz Zimoch.
+In March, another MP joined the party, the Independent politician and famous journalist Tomasz Zimoch.

 On 7 April 2021, Szymon Hołownia's Poland 2050 officially registered as a political party.
 Thirteen days later another member of Modern, Mirosław Suchoń, joined Poland 2050.
 On 20 May 2021, a former member of the government and Agreement, Wojciech Maksymowicz, joined the party and its group in Sejm, after he was attacked by the government media of performing medical research using aborted fetuses.
 On 28 October 2021 Paweł Zalewski, an MP expelled from Civic Platform due to his conservative stances joined PL2050.

-Poland 2050, through MEP Roza Thun, officially joined the Renew Europe group in the European Parliament on 10 November 2021.
+Poland 2050, through MEP Róża Thun, officially joined the Renew Europe group in the European Parliament on 10 November 2021.